Dracau/en.Dracau.github.io/_posts/2021-04-22-skytemple-pr.md

 ![](../assets/images/skytemple-issue.png)

-I had to go through the process of understanding several key parts of the code to add this functionality, including the function to write the new data to the ROM, I communicated with other contributors to the project to assimilate some of the principles of the application.
-I also had to modify the UI with Glade to add the required buttons and link them to the code.
+I had to go through the process of understanding several key parts of the code to add this functionality, including the function to write the new data to the **ROM**, I communicated with other contributors to the project to assimilate some of the principles of the application.
+I also had to modify the **UI** with **Glade** to add the required buttons and link them to the code.

 The finished feature looked like this, my [pull-request](https://github.com/SkyTemple/skytemple/pull/214) was accepted after a graphical modification by the main project developers.